Trip titleInca Trail Family Holiday with teenagers

 ValidityValidity: 01 Jan 2019 to 31 Dec 2019

 IntroductionTravel to Peru on this family adventure and uncover the terraced ruins of Peru’s mystical ancient city.
-Explore some of South America’s most beautiful architecture in Lima before flying to Cuzco and journeying to the cultural highlights of the Sacred Valley.
-Acclimatise in Chinchero and enjoy a local homestay, then warm up for the Inca Trail trek with a mountain bike adventure in the Andean countr...
+Explore some of South America’s most beautiful architecture in Lima before flying to Cusco and journeying to the cultural highlights of the Sacred Valley.
+Acclimatise in Chinchero and enjoy a local homestay, then warm up for a trek along the ancient trails of the Classic Inca Trail or the Moonst...
 Read more

 ThemesFamily,Walking & Trekking